 In this article:

-- Extended Warranty For Certified Pre-Owned Vehicles
+- Bumper-To-Bumper Extended Warranty Cost

-- Which Bumper-to-Bumper Extended Warranty Is Best For You?
+- Which Bumper-To-Bumper Extended Warranty Is Best For You?

-- Powertrain (engine, transmission, certain driveline parts)
+- Powertrain components (engine, transmission, certain driveline parts)

 - Engine cooling system

 - Steering system

 Despite the name, bumper-to-bumper coverage does not cover every car repair or part.
 Exact coverage details differ depending on the provider, but every bumper-to-bumper warranty comes with a brief list of car parts that are excluded from coverage, including the bumpers.
 That’s why bumper-to-bumper extended warranty plans are more accurately referred to as “exclusionary warranties.”